WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2019.md

 We seek to empower everyone in supporting autistic people and their families in living long, healthy, happy lives.

 **Bio**: Kirstie Whitaker is a research fellow at the [Alan Turing Institute](https://www.turing.ac.uk/) (London, UK) and senior research associate in the Department of Psychiatry at the University of Cambridge.
-Her work covers a broad range of interests and methods, but the driving principle is to improve the lives of people with mental health disorders.
+Her work covers a broad range of interests and methods, but the driving principle is to improve the lives of neurodivergent people and people with mental health conditions.
 Kirstie is a passionate advocate for making science "open for all" by promoting equity and inclusion for people from diverse backgrounds, and by changing the academic incentive structure to reward collaborative working.
 You can find more information at her lab website: [whitakerlab.github.io](https://whitakerlab.github.io/).